 Direct sunlight, when applied directly to the metal surface of a refrigerator, can cause that surface to heat up exponentially.
 In order to maintain a stable temperature internally, your refrigerator will have to work harder, consuming more energy than normal.

 While it may not be the easiest method, physically, moving the refrigerator out of direct sunlight would be the easiest thing to do, logically.
-However, if your kitchen is similar to many other kitchens, then there may not be any other locations to where the refrigerator to be relocated.
+However, if your kitchen is similar to many other kitchens, then there may not be any other locations where the refrigerator can be relocated.
 Should this be the case, all you need to do is hang a curtain across the window to shield your refrigerator from the bulk of the sunlight.

-Seal em’ up.
+Seal ’em up.

 Your refrigerator and freezer rely on a rubber gasket to create a tight seal between the door and the rest of the appliance.
-A proper seal is vital; otherwise the cold air contained within will leech out through the breached seal.
+A proper seal is vital; otherwise, the cold air contained within will leech out through the breached seal.
 Therefore, a visual inspection of the rubber gasket is necessary every once in a while to ensure the gasket is not worn, torn, damaged, or breached in any way.

 To check the adequacy of the seal, all you need is a dollar bill.
 With your freezer or refrigerator door open, place the dollar bill in the path of the door and then close the door on it.
 Now, give the dollar bill a slight tug.
 Were you met with any resistance, or did the bill slip right out?
 If the bill came right out with ease, that is an indicator that there is not a tight seal occurring, and you should probably look into replacing the gasket.